solfonte/terraform/README.md

 Save these somewhere safe as terraform will ask for them later.

 #### Initialize the infra
-> To build the infra we are also going to use the local terraform command `tflocal`
+> To build the infra we are also going to use the local terraform command `tflocal`.
+This should be ran on each env folder for each folder with a `main.tf` file

 First, run the `tflocal init`.
 This command initializes the necessary dependencies.
 Then, we can run the `tflocal plan` command to view the changes terraform is going to apply.